lupyuen/lupyuen.github.io/src/lorawan.md

 __`pbuf_add_header`__ comes from the Lightweight IP Library.
 It slides the `payload` pointer backwards to point at the requested header.

-(It returns null if there's isn't sufficient space for the header)
+(It returns an error if there's isn't sufficient space for the header)

 Because this code mutates the Payload Pointer, we need to be extra careful when extracting the header.